abbyfincher/README.md/README.md

-# Technical Wriing Plain Text/Github Practice
+# Technical Writing Plain Text/Github Practice
-### With a side of caffeine-induced sass...
+#### With a side of caffeine-induced sass...

 ## Current Workflow Strategy
 Currently, I use Microsoft Word to write papers because I don't like GoogleDocs WHATSOEVER.
 I write my paper, proofread, have a friend proofread, edit, and save to mulitple places.
 I use 2 flashdrives and email the documents to myself on both my Google account and my school email.